marcosolina/learning_csharp/README.md

          public override bool WithdrawFunds(decimal amount){...}

  - C# **string** are immutable like in Java
- - **Delegates**, page 139, it is clear how it works, but the benefit is not clear to me..
+ - **Delegates**, page 139, it is clear how it works, but the benefit is not clear to me...

+### Chapter 05 Notes

+- ArrayList works with **references** of type **object** (not typesafe)
+- List<?> uses generics.
+Don't get confused from the Java, List is not an interface, it is the implementation
+- Dictionary<?, ?>, I can use this instead of a Java HashMap<?, ?>.
+Carefull, when you try to retrieve the value, it will throw an exception if not available.
+It will not return null like in Java.
+You have first to check if it exists with the ".ContainsKey".
+-